Ramneek82810/Artificial-Intelligence-Models/README.md

 - Navigate Project Folders: Each folder includes detailed instructions and documentation. 🗂️📜

--Follow Instructions: Step-by-step guides and commented code make implementation simple. ✔️🛠️
+- Follow Instructions: Step-by-step guides and commented code make implementation simple. ✔️🛠️

 ## Prerequisites 🛠️📋
 Ensure the following tools and libraries are installed: